-At the state level, the CA LCFS, OR CFP, and WA CFS (collectively "LCFS Programs") are administered by state agencies and have the goal of reducing GHG emissions from the transportation sector by lowering the carbon intensity of transportation fuels.
-While there are differences in the CA LCFS, OR CFP, and WA CFS, all LCFS Programs seek to achieve their goals through the use of a cap and trade program where low carbon intensity transportation fuels generate LCFS Program credits ("LCFS Credits").
+At the state level, the CA LCFS, OR CFP, and WA CFS (collectively "LCFS Programs") are administered by state agencies and have the goal of reducing GHG emissions from the transportation sector by lowering the CI of transportation fuels.
+While there are differences in the CA LCFS, OR CFP, and WA CFS, all LCFS Programs seek to achieve their goals through annual reductions in a baseline where low CI transportation fuels that are below the baseline generate LCFS Program credits ("LCFS Credits").
 In addition to our renewable energy product offerings, as well as those produced by Oberon and IH, traditional propane, when used as an engine fuel in LCFS Program states, also qualifies for LCFS Credits.
 As we sell LCFS Program compliant fuels, we generate LCFS Credits.
 There are individual state LCFS Credit markets under the various LCFS Programs, and we can sell our LCFS Credits in these respective open markets.

+Also at the state level, the California Cap-and-Trade Program, the Oregon Climate Protection Program, and the Washington Capand-Invest Program (collectively "Cap-and-Trade Programs") are administered by state agencies and generally establish a declining limit on major sources of GHG emissions throughout each respective state.
+While there are differences in the Cap-and-Trade Programs, all incorporate fuel suppliers, requiring them to purchase or generate carbon offset credits to compensate for the GHG emissions created by their business operations.
+The import or sale of renewable fuel helps emitters meet their obligations.
 The climate change regulatory landscape is highly complex and continuously evolving.
-The adoption of federal, state or local climate change legislation or regulatory programs to reduce emissions of GHGs could require us to incur increased capital and operating costs, with resulting impact on product price.
+The further adoption or expansion of federal, state or local climate change law or regulatory programs to reduce emissions of GHGs could require us to incur increased capital and operating costs, with resulting impact on product price.
 We cannot predict whether, or in what form, climate change legislation provisions and renewable energy standards may be enacted, and what effect such regulation may have on our business, financial condition or operations in the future.
 In addition, a consequence of climate change is increased volatility in seasonal temperatures.
 It is difficult to predict how the market for our products will be affected by increased temperature volatility, or increased temperatures generally, although if there is an overall trend of unseasonably warmer temperatures in the winter months, it could adversely affect our business.

 Future developments, such as stricter environmental, health or safety laws and regulations, could affect our operations.
 We do not anticipate that the cost of our compliance with environmental, health and safety laws and regulations, including RCRA and CERCLA, as currently in effect and applicable to known sites will have a material adverse effect on our financial condition or results of operations.
-However, there can be no assurance that our financial condition or operations will not be materially adversely affected by future discovery of presently unknown, environmental liabilities or future environmental regulations.
+However, there can be no assurance that our financial condition or operations will not be materially adversely affected by future discovery of presently unknown environmental liabilities or future environmental regulations.